 Editor’s note: Have you ever wondered that you might be in some sort of weird game in the ED?
 The thought that perhaps we are are players in a strange, complex and seemingly uncontrollable system of rules, outputs, scores and results (none of which are actually that clear to be honest).
 Well maybe you’re right.
 In this post on game theory, Craig Ferguson explores why managing the ED might well be a game, but one in which the rules are far more complex than they might first appear.

 This blog takes us through Game Theory and its application to the practice of emergency and acute care.
+And if we talk about game theories, you might want to visit https://www.666casino.com/fi and learn more exciting game related facts and tips.
 Personally I find this sort of stuff really interesting, but also strangely reassuring.
 My conclusion is that there is are many reasons why I’m not personally responsible when the department ‘falls over’.
 Craig’s explanation below reinforces the view that there are powerful forces at work outwith my control and influence.
 Why is that useful?
 It’s because it makes me feel less personally responsible, and that’s good for my mental health.
 I do worry about my colleagues who feel personally accountable for everything that happens, and whilst I agree that as leaders we take our fair share of responsibility, I only worry about those elements which are truly mine.
 In order to understand what’s mine, I also need to understand what is beyond my control.
 This is where an understanding of game theory might help.
 Over to Craig to explain why…….

 Game theory was first described by John von Neumann in the 1940s.
 He used this theory was used to explain human behaviour with a focus on decision-making in economics.
 Since then it has been applied to many other aspects of society such as education, business and personal relationships.
 James Cares expanded on the idea of infinite games in his book ‘Finite and Infinite Games’ (1986).
 Simon Sinek, a motivational speaker and self-confessed optimist, has taken this idea further in his presentations (https://whttps://youtu.be/_osKgFwKoDQww.youtube.com/watch?v=_osKgFwKoDQ).
 Although Sinek focusses on the world of business, it is not difficult to see how this applies to the business of healthcare.